etiperah/IOT_SMART_HOME/README.md

 # IOT_SMART_HOME
-A smart home system using IOT technologies for
+A smart home system using IOT technologies.